bertinetto/staple/README.md

 * groundtruth.txt contains the per frame annotation.
 The ground truth bounding box can be expressed as a polygon, i.e. `<x1>,<y1>,<x2>,<y2>,<x3>,<y3>,<x4>,<y4>`, or as an axis-aligned bounding box, i.e.`<top-x>,<top-y>,<width>,<height>`

 ###F.A.Q.

+> How can I compile `mexResize` ?
+`gradientMex` and `mexResize` have been compiled and tested for Ubuntu and Windows 8 (64 bit).
+You can easily recompile the sources in case of need.
+I have compiled mexResize following the instructions in Martin's old code for DSST.
+You can find it here http://www.cvl.isy.liu.se/research/objrec/visualtracking/scalvistrack/index.html - just open the archive and run compilemex.m or compilemex_win.m

 > How can I reproduce the exact same results of the paper?

 Checkout the code at the commit tagged `cvpr16_results`, other commits and future versions might perform differently.